shovansarkarece/Java/Inheritance.md

 # Types of Inheritance

 1. **Single Inheritance**: A subclass inherits from only one superclass.
-2. **Multilevel Inheritance**: A subclass inherits from a superclass, which itself inherits from another superclass.
+2. **Multilevel Inheritance**: A subclass inherits from a superclass, which itself inherits from another superclass.When more than two subclasses are inherited from one super class then Multi Level inheritence
+                 Achieved.
-3. **Hierarchical Inheritance**: Multiple subclasses inherit from a single superclass.
+4. **Hierarchical Inheritance**: Multiple subclasses inherit from a single superclass.
-4. **Multiple Inheritance**: A subclass inherits from multiple superclasses (not directly supported in Java, but achieved through interfaces).
+5. **Multiple Inheritance**: A subclass inherits from multiple superclasses (not directly supported in Java, but achieved through interfaces).
-5. **Hybrid Inheritance**: Involving more than one inheritance.
+6. **Hybrid Inheritance**: Involving more than one inheritance.
-6. **Cyclic Inheritance**: When a cycle is formed in the hierarchy.
+7. **Cyclic Inheritance**: When a cycle is formed in the hierarchy.

 Inheritance is a powerful tool for building well-structured, reusable, and extensible Java applications.